Metro (Philadelphia newspaper): Overview

 Lawyers representing the publishers of The Philadelphia Inquirer, Philadelphia Daily News, USA Today and The New York Times filed an action in Federal Court three days before Metros first publication to block local transit authority SEPTA from giving what they considered to be a competitive advantage to Metro.

 The front page of the first Philadelphia edition of Metro.

 SEPTA signed a five-year contract with TPI Metro.
 Part of the contract allows SEPTA to produce one page in each edition; however, aside from that page SEPTA has no control over any other aspect of the paper.
 The contract calls for Metro to pay $45,000 a month to SEPTA, which they stopped paying in March 2003, claiming SEPTA failed to live up to the terms of the contract.
 Despite lawsuits and counter-suits, in 2004 TPI Metro PA and SEPTA signed a three-year contract which increased payments to $65,000 a month.

-In 2009, Metro International sold its US papers to a former executive, who formed Metro US to oversee the papers.
+In 2009, Metro International sold its US papers to its former CEO, Pelle Toernberg, who formed Metro US to oversee the papers.

 In March 2019, the paper eliminated three of its four general news staffers.
 The paper was bought by Schneps Media from Metro US in December 2019.
 The paper's entire staff was laid off during the sale.
 In July 2025, Schneps sold Metro Philadelphia, Metro.us and Philly Sports Network to O’Rourke Media Group.